-Positioned nearby to Murray Hill, Kips Bay is a location that’s known for being quiet.
-It’s one of the sections of NYC you want to move to if you’re concerned about safety.
-Kips Bay is known for its micro apartments and for having more reasonable rent than other sections of NYC.
-It’s a good relaxed place to call home with wide streets and good walking paths.
-It is a bit further from amenities though, if that’s a major concern for you.
+Positioned nearby Murray Hill, Kips Bay is a location that’s known for being quieter than others.
+It’s one of the sections of the city that you want to move to if you’re concerned about safety.
+Kips Bay is known for its micro-apartments and for having more reasonably priced rent than other sections of NYC.
+It’s a relaxed place to call home with wide streets and good walking paths.
+It is a bit further away from amenities though if that’s a major concern for you.

-SoHo is a trendy location within Manhattan and is the place to live if you love food as much as we do.
+SoHo is a trendy location within Manhattan and is the ideal place to live if you fancy yourself to be a foodie.
 There are countless top-rated restaurants to enjoy dining in this location.
-Locations like the Blue Ribbon Brasserie offers excellent seafood and meat dishes, Lecoucou provides top-notch French meals, and Houseman offers one of the best burgers you can get in the City.
-Not to mention all the high-class boutique shops you have to look around.
-SoHo is one of the best neighborhoods in Manhattan if shopping and eating are two activities you enjoy, but it’s also a costly place to live and properties don’t come cheap here.
+For instance, the Blue Ribbon Brasserie offers excellent seafood and meat dishes, Le Coucou provides top-notch French meals, and Houseman offers the best burgers you can get.
+In addition, there are tons of high-class boutiques you simply have to explore.
+SoHo is definitely one of the best neighborhoods in Manhattan if shopping and eating are two activities you enjoy.
+Keep in mind though, it’s also a costly place to live and properties here don’t come cheap.

 Unfurnished One Bedroom ($5,066) – Furnished One Bedroom ($5,572)

-This centrally-located community is positioned in the middle of Brooklyn and offers access to the massive Prospect Park with 582 acres to roam around and enjoy.
-It’s a rich place to live, offers quick access to most amenities and is home to the Brooklyn Public Library as well as the Barclays Center.
-Prospect Heights is also a space that’s known for its regular food events and community activities.
+This centrally-located community is positioned right in the middle of Brooklyn.
+Here you’ve got easy access to Prospect Park which offers 582 acres to roam around and enjoy.
+This neighborhood offers quick and easy access to the most essential amenities.
+It’s also home to the Brooklyn Public Library as well as the Barclays Center.
+Prospect Heights is well-known for its regular food events and community activities.

-Murray Hill started off as the most uptown section of New York City, giving it the title as the most prestigious location in all the city.
-It still makes the list of where to live in NYC today, but it’s known more for its nightlife now.
-Murray Hill is a neighborhood made up mostly of postgraduate students and offers a good mix of restaurants (also known as “Curry Hill”) and shops.
-It’s also home to regular special events and dive bar parties that are a lot of fun to attend even if you haven’t been a student in the last decade.
+Murray Hill used to be considered the most prestigious location in the city.
+Today, it definitely still makes the list of where to live, but now it’s best known for its exciting nightlife.
+Murray Hill is a neighborhood made up mostly of postgraduate students.
+There’s an eclectic mix of shops and restaurants (which is why it’s also known as “Curry Hill”).
+It’s also often hosting special events and dive bar parties that are tons of fun to attend – even if you haven’t been a student in the last decade.

 Unfurnished One Bedroom ($3,883) – Furnished One Bedroom ($4,323)

-Even though it has a silly name, DUMBO is likely the most expensive place to live on this list and definitely one of the best neighborhoods in NYC.
-The acronym stands for Down Under The Manhattan Bridge Overpass, and this location offers quick access to Brooklyn and Manhattan.
-It’s known for its thriving tech community and is the place to live if you are involved with tech in NYC.
-It’s also exceptionally convenient to live in, and is one of the best places to live in NYC especially if you treat all five boroughs are your oyster.
+Even though it has a silly name, DUMBO is definitely one of the best neighborhoods in NYC (as well as one of the most expensive).
+The acronym stands for Down Under The Manhattan Bridge Overpass, and as you can guess, this location offers easy access to Brooklyn and Manhattan.
+It’s known for its thriving tech community and is the best place to live if you have a tech-related position.

 Unfurnished ($3,473) – Furnished ($4,950)

-When looking for where to live in NYC when raising a family, Battery Park City almost always comes up in the conversation.
-This planned neighborhood is home to parks, walking paths and is known for being safe as well.
-If you’re searching for safe neighborhoods in NYC, this is the one to test out.
+When looking for the best neighborhood in NYC to raise a family, Battery Park City usually comes up.
+This well-planned neighborhood is home to parks, walking paths and is known for being safe as well.
+If you’re searching for a particularly safe neighborhood, this is the one to test out.
 It’s near the Hudson River at the lower tip of Manhattan and offers plenty of residential locations to call home.

-New York City is an exclusive city and it can be difficult to start living there, especially if you aren’t from the area.
-By knowing the best neighborhoods in NYC you have a place to start looking for properties and a way to try and establish yourself.
-Blueground offers properties in some of the most exclusive sections of NYC and helps (new and lifelong) New Yorkers figure out where to live in the City no matter what they’re looking for in a new home.
-When it comes to experiencing new neighborhoods as a local, Blueground tenants can move between apartments on the same tenancy contract.
+By understanding what’s considered to be the best neighborhoods in NYC, you have a solid starting point for your house hunt.
+Blueground offers properties in some of the most exclusive areas and helps (new and lifelong) New Yorkers figure out where to live no matter what they’re looking for.
+When it comes to living like a local, Blueground tenants can move between apartments and discover new corners of the city – all on the same tenancy contract.